UIUC-iSchool-DataViz/fall2025-acg-acu/week01/lecture01.md

 - Please think carefully before direct messaging if you could ask in a public forum instead.
 - Conduct will be held to same standards as any educational venue.

-Slack turn-around time ~24 business hours or less (general/section channel), email ~3 business days or less
+CampusWire turn-around time ~24 business hours or less (general/section channel), email ~3 business days or less

 Questions about grades should _always_ be over email.

 ---

-## How do I access Slack?
+## How do I access CampusWire?

-- Your @illinois email should enough to get you on, just go to: [https://is445-spr2025.slack.com](https://is445-spr2025.slack.com/)
+- https://campuswire.com/p/GC79A285B with the code I gave in class and email
-- Send me an email with _your_ email
+- Send an email to Yilin or Jingyuan

 ---